 He said his involvement in interfaith groups over the years has been "a blessing."

 "I can't express how I've been blessed by the dialogue and by working together in so many ways," said Lewis, who added that he found the press conference profoundly moving.

 Samina Sundas, founding executive director of American Muslim Voice, said that she believes most Americans are compassionate, kind and open-minded people and they don't feel the same as Jones.

 "I believe that these groups (of extremists) are few and far between but they are loud and funded by special-interest groups.
 Write letters; speak.
 And join the human family," she said.

 An interfaith rally will take place on Friday (Sept.
 10) at James McEntee Plaza, 70 West Hedding St., San Jose, from 5 to 6:30 p.m.
 Sundas said she hopes Palo Alto residents will attend.

 Multifaith Voices is hosting an Interfaith Witness for Peace gathering on Sept.
 19 at Heritage Park on Channing Avenue in Palo Alto from 3 to 5 p.m.
 The World Peace Village, an inter-generational event where families and individuals can walk through six centers representing a center of worship for different faiths, will be on display at the park.

-At 4 p.m., an interfaith peace service at will be held at St. Thomas Aquinas Church, 751 Waverley St., Palo Alto, with music, prayers and speakers from Palestine/Israel, Iraq and Afghanistan.
+At 4 p.m., an interfaith peace service will be held at St. Thomas Aquinas Church, 751 Waverley St., Palo Alto, with music, prayers and speakers from Palestine/Israel, Iraq and Afghanistan.